Which Of The Following Is Not True Of Saliva

 8. Conclusion: The Bottom Line

 Saliva is a water‑rich, multifunctional secretion that initiates carbohydrate digestion, protects the oral cavity from microbes, buffers acids, aids speech, and enhances taste.
-The statement that “saliva is primarily composed of lipids that aid in the absorption of fat‑soluble vitamins” is not true and should be identified as the incorrect choice in any multiple‑choice question about saliva.
+Think about it: the statement that “saliva is primarily composed of lipids that aid in the absorption of fat‑soluble vitamins” is not true and should be identified as the incorrect choice in any multiple‑choice question about saliva.
 By internalising the accurate characteristics of saliva, students can confidently tackle exam questions, and clinicians can better appreciate the implications of salivary disorders in everyday practice.

-What's New
+New Releases

 Thank you for reading about Which Of The Following Is Not True Of Saliva.
 We hope the information has been useful.
 Feel free to contact us if you have any questions.
 See you next time — don't forget to bookmark!